OpenCMISS/examples/Bioelectrics/Monodomain/Python/README.rst

    :start-after: #DOC-START imports
    :end-before: #DOC-END imports

 The exact setup of the problem is controlled by a number of parameters in the python script, as shown below.
 The example solves the monodomain equations on a 2D domain of dimensions width by height.
 It is discretised with bilinear Lagrange finite elements with numberOfXElements in the X direction and numberOfYElements in the Y direction.
-The domain is isotropic with a conductivity given by the conductivity parameter.
+The material parameters for the domain are controlled with the Am parameter for the cell membrane area, Cm for the membrane capacitance and conductivity for continuum conducticity.
 To start the simulation a stimulation is applied to the left half of the bottom row of nodes.
 This stimulation lasts from time zero until time stimStop.
 The magnitude of the stimulus is given by stimValue parameter.
 After time stimStop the stimulation is turned of and the simulation is continued until time timeStop.
 The time step for the spatial PDE problem is given by the pdeTimeStep parameter and the time step for the ODE integration is given by the odeTimeStep parameter.
 The final parameter, outputFrequency, controls how many time steps pass before the solution is output to file.

 .. literalinclude:: Monodomain2DSquare.py
    :language: python